Consensys/doc.gnark/docs/HowTo/write/instructions.md

 ## Loops

-Use standard `for` loops inside circuit definition.
+Use standard `for` loops inside a circuit definition.

-!!!note
+!!! note

-    `for` loop impact on the constraint system is identical to unrolling its content
+    The `for` loop impact on the constraint system is identical to unrolling its content.

 !!! example "check that `X*X*X*X*X... == Y`"